 - The case is substantively defective.

-- The defendant was indicted without probable cause.
+- Your indictment was without probable cause.

 Immigrants in custody for a federal criminal conviction can try to file a “2255 motion” a.k.a. a “motion to vacate, set aside, or correct sentence.”
-If the court grants this motion, the immigrant may be able to avoid deportation.
-Common grounds for a 2255 motion include:
+If the court grants this motion, you may be able to avoid deportation.

 - There was ineffective assistance of counsel.